Yongwen-y/US-Trading-Dashboard/README.md

 App URL: https://usa-trade-dashboard-plot-twist-group.streamlit.app

 Code Structure Outline:
 - Homepage.py : Run this first.
-This script is responsible for navigating between the 3 tabs on the dashboard
+This script is responsible for launching the app and navigating between the 3 tabs on the dashboard
 - demo.py :
     - Script for Trade Overview Tab.
     - This tab contains import/export data between US and the rest of the world